kivy/kivy/doc/sources/gettingstarted/installation.rst

 This also installs the minimum dependencies of Kivy.
 To additionally install Kivy with **audio/video** support, install either ``kivy[base,media]`` or ``kivy[full]``.
 See :ref:`Kivy's dependencies<kivy-dependencies>` for the list of selectors.

-For the Raspberry Pi, you must additionally install the dependencies listed in :ref:`source dependencies<install-source-rpi>` before installing Kivy above.

 .. _kivy-source-install: